polina-c/flutter-auth-ui/README.md

 ### Create Project in Firebase
-To test the library use demo project.
+If you want to test the library, use the demo project:

 `apiKey: "AIzaSyA3hshWKqeogfYiklVCCtDaWJW8TfgWgB4"`

-Then you will want to create your project:
+To create your own Firebase project:

 1. Sign in to firebase console https://console.firebase.google.com/
 1. Add, configure and open project